Skip to main content

 While it is true that great emphasis has been placed on user friendly and easily intuited graphics, there’s a limit.
 Human visual awareness and the amount of information we can process hasn't changed, so there is a limiting point at which additional information becomes counterproductive.
 Identifying what information should be displayed and what should be hidden is therefore of high importance and an area of behavioural research.
 HMIs must provide relevant information without deluging operators with extraneous information and unnecessary alerts.
 When something goes wrong, the operator needs to know, immediately, what are the best steps to take and not feel overwhelmed or potentially even miss a critical alert due to information density.
 In this regard control rooms are being designed to help individual operators focus in on problems.

-Atdec designs and manufactures solutions that operators can easily adjust suit them and minimise fatigue.
+Atdec designs and manufactures solutions that operators can easily adjust to promote productivity and avoid fatigue.
 This includes mount solutions for mobile, sit, and sit-to-stand control consoles.
 Atdec routinely consults with control room designers, architects, and construction contractors to ensure mounting solutions are effective, futureproof, and meet environmental standards.

 Questions?
 Let us help.